SpikeSMOKE: Spiking Neural Networks for Monocular 3D Object Detection with Cross-Scale Gated Coding: Experiments

 \textbf{Qualitative Results. }

-We provide visualization results of the monocular 3D object detection on the KITTI dataset as shown in Figure \ref{fig4}.
-Through these results, we can visually observe the model's capability to accurately identify and locate 3D objects in complex road scenarios, thereby affirming the significant potential application of this technology in areas such as autonomous driving.
+We provide visualization results of the monocular 3D object detection on the KITTI dataset and compare them with the SpikeSMOKE and SMOKE, as shown in Figure \ref{fig4}.
+It can be observed that the detection performance of the Spikesmoke-CSGC architecture is superior to that of the SpikeSMOKE architecture and is also closer to that of the SMOKE architecture.
+Through these results, we can visually understand the model's capability to accurately identify and locate 3D objects in complex road scenarios, thereby affirming the significant potential application of this technology in areas such as autonomous driving.